December 2010. Over the years I have pinpointed many, many RFI-sources. They

 put a CE marking on his product, without it really being compliant.

-I received an interesting e-mail from
+I received an interesting e-mail

-new here, tnx Terrence!
+something new here, tnx Terrence!

 Chuck W1HIS reacted to Terrence's e-mail, and sent me the article 'EMI

 Hall of Shame Begins Halogen Lamp' he wrote for the Technical Correspondence